 An example of luxury

-Luxurious care homes are also available, such as cliveden manor in marlow, Buckinghamshire.
+Luxurious care homes are also available, such as signature care home at farnham common, Buckinghamshire.
 Inspired by local literary figures, this modern home boasts a café, themed lounges, a vibrant lobby, landscaped gardens, an immersive spa, an activity room, two dining experiences, and a beauty salon.
 They offer residents a choice of studio rooms, one-bed, and deluxe apartments.
 With a library and computer stations, an on-site shop, laundry services, seniors can spend their days taking part in activities, relaxing, and socialising with other residents.

 Ask your relative what is important to them.
 This can include the type and level of care they require, a hobby or interest they want to pursue, a view they want to wake up to every morning, or a style of cuisine they prefer.